-Focusing on a few key certifications, both ISO and otherwise, can minimize confusion and prepare automotive manufacturers to make confident decisions about injection-molded plastic components and molding partners.
+Focusing on a several key certifications can minimize confusion and prepare automotive manufacturers to make confident decisions about injection-molded plastic components production and their choice in automotive injection molding partners.

-ISO/TS 16949 is specific to the automotive industry, and having it demonstrates a molder’s proven excellence in engineering, manufacturing, continuous improvement and customer relationships.
-Kaysun has long-held the ISO/TS 16949 certification, and pairs its commitment to these standards with a deep understanding of what impacts the performance and quality of injection-molded plastic automotive parts.
+Injection molder certifications that include IATF 16949:2016 demonstrates a molder’s proven excellence in engineering, manufacturing, continuous improvement, and customer relationships.
+Kaysun holds the IATF 16949:2016 certification, has held previous ISO/TS automotive certifications, and pairs its commitment to these industry standards with a deep understanding of what impacts the performance and quality of automotive injection molding.

 Scientific Molding Certifications